davidrodriguez1994/budgetApp/README.md

 # budgetApp

-app for budgeting and tracking expenses
+# budgetApp is an for budgeting and tracking expenses.
+It will be supported on android/ios devices and have a web app.